Thursday – Sunday, 12 – 6 PM

 If I Were a Poet features several works from international museum exhibitions.
 Matanzas Sound Map, a sound and glass sculptural installation, debuted at Documenta 14 in Athens, Greece, and will be part of her upcoming retrospective at the National Museum of Fine Art in Havana in 2019.
 Another video and sound piece, Meanwhile the Girls were Playing, has been shown at the Frist Center at Vanderbilt, Spelman College, in Atlanta, and Smith College, in Northampton, MA.

-The exhibition in Presidio National Park utilizes raw spaces in historic building 649 in Crissy Field.
+This exhibition in the Presidio of San Francisco, a national park at the Golden Gate, utilizes raw spaces in historic Building 649 at Crissy Field.
 The building was constructed in 1951 by the United States Army to house the Sixth Army’s US Army Reserve Center.
-The 6,000 square foot interior features a large assembly hall surrounded by storage, classrooms, and a rifle range.
-Building 649 was dedicated to training and administrative activities.
-In April 1975, the facility was used to house and medically treat more than one thousand orphans from Vietnam, a program called Operation Babylift.
+The 6,000 square foot interior features a large assembly hall surrounded by storage space, classrooms, and a rifle range.
+When the Presidio was a military base, Building 649 was used for training and administrative activities.
+In April 1975, thousands of Bay Area volunteers worked at the building when it was being used for the medical care of more than fifteen hundred children who had been hastily airlifted from Vietnam as Saigon fell.
+The children were ultimately relocated for adoption with American families in a program called Operation Babylift.